KaidenWilliams/cs401Final/README.md

 Version control for the code part of the cs401 final project + shared document for info

-YOLO

 Architecture Diagram:

 ![image](https://github.com/user-attachments/assets/9046be0f-b5c3-44ae-a3c8-782bcc3d6a9c)
   <br>

-Pipeline Text Walkthrough: - TODO
+Pipeline Text Walkthrough (TO BE IMPROVED):

 1. New Data Uploaded to raw data s3 bucket
 2. Eventbridge? sees the data upload, calls Glue Training Job